milleeklof/surfex/README.md

   <a href="#clone-and-build">Clone and Build</a>
 </p>

-Surfex is a small OpenGL surface explorer for plotting two-variable functions in Python.
+Surfex is a small, declarative surface explorer for plotting two-variable functions in Python.

-It is built for quick visual inspection of mathematical surfaces, with support for multiple plots, optional heatmap coloring, and simple keyboard camera control.
+It is a C++-accelerated Python library, built from first principles in OpenGL and C++, for quick visual inspection of mathematical surfaces, with support for multiple plots, optional heatmap coloring, and simple keyboard camera control.

 <p align="center">
   <img src="screenshots/surfex_0001.png" width="32%" />